-SLT members have responsibility for strategic planning, leadership and delivery of health & safety performance in accordance with this Policy at the School and Conference Centre.
-SLT members will ensure staff under their care, and departments under their control, follow this H&S policy, any other related policies and guidance documents.
+Exco members have responsibility for strategic planning, leadership and delivery of health & safety performance in accordance with this Policy at the School and for Bryanston Enterprises.
+Exco members will ensure staff under their care, and departments under their control, follow this H&S policy, any other related policies and guidance documents.
+Exco lead and ensure a positive culture towards H&S is adopted, ensuring all staff know their individual responsibilities towards H&S and are supported where needed.